palewire/first-visual-story/readthedocs/index.rst

     var chart = require('./_charts.js');

-Structuring our code this way helps keep things organized, as each file controls one specific part of the page.
-Need to make an adjustment to your chart?
-Go to ``_charts.js``.

-Now if you reload your page and go to your inspector (click on the three dots in the top right of Chrome, go down to "More tools" and select "Developer tools"), you should see ``hello, this is my charts file!`` in the console.
+Now if you reload your page and go to your inspector by right clicking on the page and selecting "inspect", you should see ``hello, this is my charts file!`` in the console.

 .. image:: _static/hello-charts.png
     :width: 100%

+Now that we have our tools, it's time for the real work.
 What chart should we make?
-The story points out that Harvard Park experienced an increase in homicides as there was a decrease across the rest of the county.
+The story points out that Harvard Park experienced an increase in homicides at the same time there was a decrease across the rest of the county.
 Let's try to visualize that.

-First, we need somewhere for our charts to go.
+First, we need somewhere for our charts to live on the page.
 In our ``index.nunjucks`` file, inside of ``{% block content %}`` where you want the chart to appear, create a ``div`` element with an id of ``county-homicides``, and another with an id of ``harvard-park-homicides``.

 .. code-block:: jinja
     :emphasize-lines: 11-14